Beginner's Guide

 On the other hand, if you are a developer yourself, having coding knowledge of HTML, CSS, JavaScript, and PHP, then you can create and use your own theme on your site.

-A Plugin is a software that can be installed on your WordPress site to add new features and extend functionalities to it.
+A WordPress plugin is a software that can be installed on your WordPress site to add new features and extend functionalities to it.
 Every plugin comes with its own special capabilities that could range from a small adjustment to a huge transformation.

 And, you can find tons of more plugins at other third party sites and marketplaces.
 CodeCanyon.net is the larget plugin marketplace where you can find thousands of paid plugins.